fastforwardlabs/mdffreport18/readme.md

 # Few-Shot Text Classification Report

-For a new report click `use this template` on github.com.
-Give it a title with the report number.

 # Dev

 Report repository template -- we use markdown now.
 Write markdown in the `src` directory.
 See `src/00a-example.md` for how to format.